Limmek/Factorio-Server-Launcher/README.md

 ### Supports ONLY Steam and SteamCMD installation of Factorio!

 # Features
-* Run the server and play on the same computer.
+* Run the server and play the game on same computer
-* Map Generator.
+* Download and install both SteamCMD and Factorio
-* Download and install both SteamCMD and Factorio.
+* Map Generator
 * Version checker
 * Updater